creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 Now that a lot of concepts of optimal transport have been introduced and that computational tricks have been proposed to adapt the inital optimal transport problem to large datasets, we can present several papers in the deep learning domain in which optimal transport have been directly used.

-* The most known one is maybe the Wassertein GAN[^6], where the authors have used Wasserstein distance as cost function instead of the typical discriminator to stabilize the training of the network, get rid of problems such as mode collapse and provide meaningful learning curves useful for debugging and hyperparameter searches.
+* The most known one is maybe the Wassertein GAN[^6], where the authors have used Wasserstein distance as a cost function instead of the typical discriminator to stabilize the training of the network, getting rid of problems such as mode collapse and providing meaningful learning curves useful for debugging and hyperparameter searches.

 &nbsp;